pagand/e2etransfuser/README.md

 ```

 ## TRAINING
 You can train different baselines.
-For each one, follow the section:
+For each method, follow the corresponding section.
+Check the config file in each folder accordingly.

 ### X13
 The model will be saved in a newly created folder log.